demizer/gds/doc/spec.rst

   shares is perfectly fine, but todrives will fill it up eventually.

 * todrives can cause data loss if not used properly.
-The todrives contributors cannot be responsible for dataloss and will not hold your hand in the case of traumatic data loss.
+The todrives contributors cannot be responsible for data loss and will not hold your hand in the case of traumatic data loss.

 --------------